folio-org/stripes/doc/permissions.md

 ### How to name permissions?

 Each module that defines permissions should use a unique prefix, related to the module-name, at the start of the names of permissions that it defines.
-For example, mod-users defines the "ability to read a collection of user records" permissin, so it has a `users` prefix at the start of its name, `users.collection.get`.
+For example, mod-users defines the "ability to read a collection of user records" permission, so it has a `users` prefix at the start of its name, `users.collection.get`.

 Permissions defined in front-end modules are given names whose prefixes begin with `ui-`.
 For example, the "can edit user profiles" permission, defined in ui-users, is named `ui-users.edit`.